 Our beliefs don’t change for the better unless we accept and act on truth or reality.

 To make this applicable, what reality/truth are you not applying to your life?
 Will you ask others for their input?
-Consider the following as a starter kit to reflect on changes that you may need in your life.
+Consider the following as a starter kit for reflecting on changes you may need in your life.

-If you took one item and saw truth or reality about it, you increase your chance to make a positive change.
+If you took one item and saw the truth or reality about it, you would increase your chances of making a positive change.
 Assume it is your spending.
-Maybe, you aren't treating God’s money as His.
+Maybe you aren't treating God’s money as His.
 You act like it is yours (That is the first element of the Common Pattern - "I was living this way").
 If you accept truth and reality and align with God's thinking, life will be better.
-Or, if you ignore it and act like the money is yours, life will continue on a downward path.
+Or if you ignore it and act as if the money is yours, life will continue on a downward path.
 That choice means either your life is better, the same, or worse ("Now I live this way").

 There's that common pattern again.
 Look for the details about the common pattern here.
 Keep in mind that changed thinking changes people!